 How much money can you actually make from Adsense?

-So, lets suppose you have good CPC, and that doesn’t end there.
+So, let us suppose you have good CPC, and that doesn’t end there.
 You need a good CTR as well; that means you want more people to click on your ads.
-This depends on a lot of factors like Ad Placement, Source of Traffic, Web Page Loading time and a lot many other factors.
+This depends on a lot of factors like Ad Placement, Source of Traffic, Web Page Loading time, and a lot many other factors.

 It all depends on these two factors.
 Combing these two a simple term is used to understand how well our ads are performing and its called RPM.